 The Permit holder will allow the Manager or any other person authorised by the Manager to enter in or on to the Land at any time:

-To inspect the Land or to consider approval of any Annual Work Programme or other plans, or to monitor compliance with the conditions of this Access arrangement.
+To inspect the Land or to consider approval of any Annual Work Programme or other plans, or to monitor compliance with the conditions of this Access Arrangement.

-To undertake any work necessary for the exercise of the Minister's functions and powers in respect of the Land provided that such work will not unnecessarily interfere with the Permit holder's rights under this Access arrangement.
+To undertake any work necessary for the exercise of the Minister's functions and powers in respect of the Land provided that such work will not unnecessarily interfere with the Permit holder's rights under this Access Arrangement.

-Monitoring may include but is not limited to, the taking of soil and water samples, and the taking of a photographic record of Activities occurring on the Land subject to the Access arrangement.
+Monitoring may include but is not limited to, the taking of soil and water samples, and the taking of a photographic record of Activities occurring on the Land subject to the Access Arrangement.

 BANKRUPTCY OR INSOLVENCY